-- The company takes out life insurance or life and critical illness insurance on the key employee
+- The company takes out a policy on the key employee

 - The company pays for the premiums and is the beneficiary of the insurance policy in the event of a claim being made

-- If the insured employee dies within the term of the policy (or is diagnosed with a critical illness if this is also insured), the company will receive the pay out of the sum the employee was insured for
+- If the insured employee dies within the term of the policy (or is diagnosed with a critical illness if this is also insured), the company will receive the payout

 Key man cover is designed to protect a business that may be reliant on one, two or several key employees.
 With sufficient protection on key staff, a company will have the money to fund sick pay and recruiting new staff, and have funds available to protect against any wider impact the loss of an employee may have on the business.